 Problem #4: Goal Seek Slows Down Excel

-Goal seek triggers a recalculation of all open workbooks on each iteration.
+Each Goal Seek iteration triggers the recalculation of all open workbooks.

 This is something you may want to consider as you structure the Excel workbooks you use Goal Seek on.
-Generally, as suggested by Charles, it’s preferable to have a “single small fast workbook” open whenever you’re using the Goal Seeking tool.
+Generally, it's preferable to have a single workbook (fast and small) open whenever you're using the Goal Seeking tool.